-Average annual spat settlement increased from the start of the project in 2015, reaching the highest regional averages in 2020 in all regions except Guana River (GR) (Figure 2).
+Average annual spat settlement increased from the start of the project in 2015, reaching the highest regional averages in 2020 in all regions except Guana River (GR) (Figure 3).
 Peak settlement shifted from early summer in 2015 to late summer in 2017, which continued for the remainder of the monitoring.
-Timing of minor peaks appeared to forecast peak abundance: Reefs with minor peaks that occurred later in the spring had higher spat abundance both during the fall peak as well as annually (Figure 2).
+Timing of minor peaks appeared to forecast peak abundance: reefs with minor peaks that occurred later in the spring had higher spat abundance both during the fall peak as well as annually (Figure 3).